mdyzma/mdyzma.github.io/_posts/2017-03-03-jupyter-notebook-lab-book.md

 $$  \left\{- \frac{b}{A}\right\} $$

 What this lines do?
 First two import sympy package and set some printing options.
-Next identify notrmal python variables x, y, A, b as sympy `Symbol()` objects.
+Next identify normal python variables x, y, A, b as sympy `Symbol()` objects.
 Further expression is set and solved against x.
 This approach calculates exact x for y equal 0.
 If I substitute y with some value, I will have to change expression to:

 {% highlight python %}
 expr = (A*x+b)-y